nsikan-na/Gwinnett_Dinner-v2/README.md

 [Visit Live Site](https://gwinnett-diner-v2.vercel.app/)

-This is a capstone project completed for my web design & development degree at [Gwinnett Technical College] (https://gwinnetttech.edu/).
+This is a capstone project completed for my web design & development degree at [Gwinnett Technical College](https://gwinnetttech.edu/).
 I work with 7 other student to complete the assignment before our given deadline.
 We were divider into 3 groups,designers,developers,and testers, based off our strengths.
 I was a developer.
 I've alter the orgininal project slightly but the orginal can be found at [here](https://gwinnett-diner.vercel.app/).

 ## Assignment
 [Gwinnet_Diner_Requirements.pdf](https://github.com/nsikan-na/Gwinnett_Dinner-v2/files/8337603/Gwinnet_Diner_Requirements.pdf)